 What do you mean by putting your king into check?

 In simple words, putting the king into check means the king is in the threat of being captured on the opponent’s next move.

-You are not allowed to put your king in check or make a move that exposes it to check.
+You are not allowed to put your king in check and also youare not allowed to make a move that exposes it to check.

 A king can get into check in various ways and there are actually three ways the king can respond to get out of check.